YasinEl/mzRAPP/README.md

 as well as instructions can be exported.
 Those can be used in order to generate a mirror image of the benchmark dataset in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
-This is especially recommended if peak detection was performed automativally via mzRAPP (user.rtmin/user.rtmax have not been used in the target-csv file).
 Notably Skyline can also be used to adapt peak boundaries or add peaks which might have been missed by mzRAPP.
 However, it is only possible to make those adaptations for the most abundant isotopologue of the main\_adduct.
 Other peaks will always be detected automatically by mzRAPP within the boundaries of that main-peak.
 Afterwards a new target-csv file can be prepared as described above (using the columns user.rtmin, user.rtmax and FileName).
 Finally the benchmark generation has to be repeated with this adapted target file.<br>

 When the benchmark is satisfactory it can be used for reliabiliy assessment of non targeted data pre-processing as explained in the